El Ritmo de los Días

 The pelicans know when to stop.

 I have been watching them for twenty minutes now, their final flights to roosting sites marked by something I can only describe as completeness.
-Not hurry.
-Not reluctance.
+Simply no hurry.
+No reluctance.
 Just the simple recognition that the fishing day is done, that rest is what comes next, that tomorrow will bring another cycle.

-They do not question whether they have fished enough.
-They do not worry about tomorrow’s needs.
+They raise no question about whether they have fished enough.
+They carry no worry about tomorrow’s needs.
 They simply finish when finishing is what the body, the light, and the day require.

 The Three Palms